ninjacom/100-days-of-code/r1-log.md

 ### R1D9
 Day 9 of #javascript30 (browser console goodness) and the @scrima_com CSS Grid screencast (named lines).
 Also hammering away at #freeCodeCamp Responsive Design with Bootstrap.

+### R1D10
+Day 10 of #javascript30 (hold shift to select many checkboxes) and @scrima_com CSS Grid screencast (justify-content and align-content).
+In #freeCodeCamp I've progressed to jQuery!